check-spelling-sandbox/hazelcast/docs/design/sql/10-distributed-scan.md

 indexes to the search space based on some heuristics.

 The cost model works as follows:
 1. Get the expected number of rows to scan (`SCANNED_ROWS`).
-For the direct scan it equals to the number of rows in the map.
+For the direct scan it equals the number of rows in the map.
 For the index scan this is `mapRowCount * selectivity(indexFilter)`.
 1. Get the expected number of returned rows (`RETURNED_ROWS`), that depend on the selectivity of the original filter.
 1. Assign a weight to the scanned rows, based on the access method (`SCAN_MULTIPLIER`).
 We assume that a direct scan is cheaper